Borderlands 3: Plot

-Answering a recruiting call from the Crimson Raiders, a team of Vault Hunters (Amara, Moze, Zane, and FL4K) arrive on Pandora and meet Lilith, who orders them to recover a lost Vault map, which the Children of the Vault (COV) have recently obtained.
+Answering a recruiting call from the Crimson Raiders, a team of Vault Hunters (Amara, Moze, Zane, and FL4K) arrive on Pandora and meet the Crimson Raiders leader Lilith, who orders them to recover a lost Vault map, which the Children of the Vault (COV) have recently obtained.
 The Vault Hunters find the map, which directs them to the city-planet of Promethea, the location of the first discovered Vault and the Atlas corporation's headquarters.
-However, before they can depart, they are ambushed by Tyreen and Troy, who reveal they are both Sirens from being conjoined at birth and that Troy needs Tyreen's powers to survive.
+However, before they can depart, they are ambushed by the Calypso Twins, Tyreen and Troy, who reveal they are both Sirens from being conjoined at birth and that Troy needs Tyreen's powers to survive.
 Tyreen steals Lilith's powers with her life-draining abilities, then takes the map and leaves for Promethea with Troy.

 The Vault Hunters and Crimson Raiders take the Sanctuary III ship to Promethea.
 On arrival, they find the planet under attack by the Maliwan corporation and COV forces, as Maliwan's CEO, Katagawa Jr., has joined forces with the Calypso Twins on a hostile takeover attempt on Atlas, now owned by Rhys.
 The Vault Hunters help Rhys stall the attack, after which he directs them to the planet Athenas where the Promethean Vault Key is kept.
 On Athenas, the Vault Hunters help Maya and her apprentice Ava recover the Key, learning it is only one-third of the artifact.
 Maya and Ava join the Crimson Raiders.
 The Vault Hunters return to Promethea, disable Maliwan's orbital laser cannon powered by the second part of the Key, and kill Katawaga Jr. Rhys gives them the last part of the Key and the Vault's location.
 Inside it, the Vault Hunters defeat the Rampager, an alien beast held within it.
 The Calypso Twins arrive, and Tyreen absorbs the Rampager's power, revealing their plan to absorb the power of the Vault monsters on their way to the Great Vault.
 Ava attempts to fight them but is overpowered.
 Maya intervenes to save her, but Troy kills her by draining her life force and powers.

 The Vault Hunters and Crimson Raiders head to the next Vault on the swamp planet of Eden-6, owned by the Jakobs family, where the COV are also invading.
 Wainwright Jakobs, heir to the Jakobs corporation, agrees to help the Vault Hunters obtain the Eden Vault Key if they rescue his lover Alastair Hammerlock.
 The Vault Hunters find Hammerlock, who reveals he was betrayed by his sister Aurelia, who has sided with the Calypso Twins and seized the Jakobs corporation in exchange for handing them the Vault Key.
 The Vault Hunters gather the three pieces of the Eden-6 Vault Key and kill Aurelia.
 They open the Vault and defeat its monster, the Graveward.
 Patricia Tannis then drains the Graveward's energy before Tyreen can absorb it.
 Enraged, the Calypsos kidnap Tannis and take her back to Pandora to publicly execute her.